-6.2 sort
+6.3 sort

-It was most gratifying to discover, as we had hoped, that the SOrt application did not have to be changed at all!
-The next set of examples illustrate the use of the SOrt program.
+The next set of examples illustrate the use of a totally unchanged sort program.
 It is able to sort files that contain mixed English and Hebrew.
-Because all Hebrew characters have the eighth bit set to 1 and English characters have the eighth bit set to 0, Hebrew characters appear negative to SOrt.
+Because all Hebrew characters have the eighth bit set to 1 and English characters have the eighth bit set to 0, Hebrew characters appear negative to sort.
 As a consequence Hebrew sorts lower than English!
-Figure 6 shows the result of "sort lr1" in a left-to-right session.
+Figure 13 shows the result of in a left-to-right session.